arsfutura/face-recognition/README.md

+# Framework for creating and using Face Recognition system.
-This repository provides a framework for creating and using Face Recognition system.
+This repository provides a simple framework for creating and using Face Recognition system.
+There is also a [blog post](https://arsfutura.co/magazine/face-recognition-with-facenet-and-mtcnn/) associated with this repository.

 # Installation
 Make sure you have [Python 3.5+](https://realpython.com/installing-python/) and